-In accord with this definition, the KJV translates $\sigma\alpha\beta\beta\alpha\tau$ is sabbatieite in Leviticus 23:32 as "shall ye celebrate your sabbath."
+In accord with this definition, the KJV translates $\sigma\alpha\beta\beta\alpha$ τιετε, sabbatieite in Leviticus 23:32 as "shall ye celebrate your sabbath."
 There is no question that this form of the Greek verb sabbatizo is specifically referring to Sabbath observance.
-This meaning applies equally to the noun form $\sigma\alpha\beta\beta\alpha\tau\iota\sigma\mu\circ\varsigma$ sabbatismos which we find in Paul's epistle to the Hebrews.
-The fact that Paul uses the Septuagint translation in this epistle confirms that the meaning of the word $\sigma\alpha\beta\beta\alpha\tau\iota\sigma\mu\circ\varsigma$ sabbatismos in Hebrews 4:9 is in complete accord with the meaning of sabbatieite in Leviticus 23:32.
+This meaning applies equally to the noun form $\sigma\alpha\beta\beta\alpha\tau\iota\sigma\mu\sigma\varsigma$, sabbatismos, which we find in Paul's epistle to the Hebrews.
+The fact that Paul uses the Septuagint translation in this epistle confirms that the meaning of the word $\sigma\alpha\beta\beta\alpha\tau\iota\sigma\mu\sigma\varsigma$, sabbatismos in Hebrews 4:9 is in complete accord with the meaning of sabbatieite in Leviticus 23:32.
 Paul is clearly upholding the observance of the Sabbath, the seventh day of the week.

-The use of the Greek word sabbatismos in Hebrews 4:9 contradicts the teaching that the Fourth Commandment has been abolished.
+The use of the Greek word sabbatismos in Hebrews 4:9 clearly shows that the teaching that the Fourth Commandment has been abolished is a false interpretation and doctrine.
 As the context of this verse shows, the observance of the seventh day as a day of rest and worship is as binding for the people of God today as it was for Israel of old.
 In addition to the weekly Sabbath, the annual holy days that God commanded, which are also called Sabbaths, are included in the Fourth Commandment.
-In the same manner as true believers are commanded to keep the seventhday Sabbath, they are also commanded to observe the annual holy days of God.
+In the same manner as true believers are commanded to keep the seventh-day Sabbath, they are also commanded to observe the annual holy days of God.
 The early New Testament churches kept the holy days of God, as determined by the calculated Hebrew Calendar.
 The apostle Paul kept the holy days and commanded Gentile converts to keep them (I Cor.
 5:7-8).
 None of the apostles or the early converts to Christianity observed the pagan holidays that are now called Christmas and Easter.
 These holidays, which originated in sun worship, were later adopted into Christianity through the influence of the Roman church.
 They became false substitutes for the annual holy days that are commanded by God, just as Sunday has become a false substitute for the weekly Sabbath.
-(If the reader desires to know more about the Sabbath and the holy days of God, please write to the publisher at the address in the front of the book.
-Also, request Rome's Challenge to the Protestants.)
+(If the reader desires to know more about the Sabbath and the holy days of God, please write to the publisher at the address in the front of the book.)

-As the Roman church succeeded in subverting the observance of the Fourth Commandment by Christians, so it succeeded in subverting the observance of the Second Commandment, which prohibits the use of idols and images in worship.
-There is no ambiguity in the wording of this command of God: "You shall not make for yourselves any graven image, or any likeness of any thing that is in the heavens above, or that is in the earth beneath, or that is in the waters under the earth.
-You shall not bow yourself down to them, nor serve them, for I, the LORD your God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of those who hate Me, but showing mercy to thousands of those who love Me and keep My commandments" (Ex.
+The Second Commandment: As the Roman church succeeded in subverting the observance of the Fourth Commandment by Christians, so it succeeded in subverting the observance of the Second Commandment, which prohibits the use of idols and images in worship.
+There is no ambiguity in the wording of this command of God: "You shall not make for yourselves any graven image, or any likeness of anything that is in the heavens above, or that is in the earth beneath, or that is in the waters under the earth.
+You shall not bow yourself down to them, nor serve them, for I, the LORD your God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of those who love Me and keep My commandments" (Ex.
 20:4-6).